corgikit/pancake-document/code/migration/cake-syrup-pool.md

 # CAKE Syrup Pool

-The new CakePool is a new $CAKE staking contract built based on the CakeVault (the current auto CAKE pool) and designed to work with PancakeSwap MasterChef v2 to provide "stake $CAKE, earn $CAKE" functionality while offering more features such as fixed-term staking.
+The new CakePool is a new $CAKE staking contract built based on the CakeVault (the current auto CAKE pool) and designed to work with ZexdexApp MasterChef v2 to provide "stake $CAKE, earn $CAKE" functionality while offering more features such as fixed-term staking.
 The current Manual CAKE pool will be retired after the migration.

 The new CakePool will use a dummy token to harvest $CAKE from MasterChef v2 and reward them to users who are staking $CAKE.
 Users who lock their $CAKE for longer will receive a more significant number of shares (boosted linearly based on duration), therefore, enjoy a higher yield.

 ### Do I need to migrate?&#x20;

-If you are currently using `enterStaking` and `leaveStaking` on the PancakeSwap MasterChef ([0x73feaa1eE314F8c655E354234017bE2193C9E24E](https://bscscan.com/address/0x73feaa1eE314F8c655E354234017bE2193C9E24E)), you will need to migrate to the new contract.
+If you are currently using `enterStaking` and `leaveStaking` on the ZexdexApp MasterChef ([0x73feaa1eE314F8c655E354234017bE2193C9E24E](https://bscscan.com/address/0x73feaa1eE314F8c655E354234017bE2193C9E24E)), you will need to migrate to the new contract.

 ### No more compounding